Matplotlib / Seaborn Notebook

 plt.show()

-Histogram — Single Variable Distribution
+Histogram — One Variable's Distribution

 fig, ax = plt.subplots()